Ikkeri: Aghoresvara temple

 There are three shrines, the biggest dedicated to Aghoresvara (Shiva), a Parvati shrine to its left and a Nandi in the front.

 The temple faces north and has lofty roof and ornamental doorways on the west, north and east, the north doorway being the best with two elephants at the sides.
-The Garbhagriha, which is built of huge stones, contains a gigantic pedestal occupying nearly three-fourths of the whole space and sculptured all round with 32 seated female figures called Shakti Peetha.
+The Garbhagriha, which is built of huge stones, contains a gigantic pedestal occupying nearly three-fourths of the whole space and sculptured all round with 32 seated female figures called Shakta pitha.
 In the Sukhanasi is a small translucent Nandi (bull) carved out of white spar.
 The temple has no navaranga doorway there are two niches, those to the right containing the figures of Ganesha and Subramanya and those to the left figures of Mahishasuramardini and Bhairava.

 There are intricate carvings on the stone walls of the temple.
 There are carvings & sculptures such as Temple Relief (sculpture consisting of shapes carved on a surface so as to stand out from the surrounding background), Figurine, Old Kannada Manuscript, Sculpted Elephant etc.

 At present it is maintained by Archaeological Survey of India.